Readit News logoReadit News

 c) Nobody who is architecting systems ever thinks this way.
 It is never MongoDB or PostgreSQL.
 They specialise in different things and have different strengths.
 It is far more common to see both deployed.

-jeremycarter · 6 months ago
+jeremycarter · a year ago

 Great response.
 All arguments are valid and fair.